-It?s been 11 years since Europe last played in Finland.
-Actually, it was the same venue (House of Culture) but the size of the crowd was hardly more than 250 people.
-That happened in the early nineties when grunge ruled the music markets and most hard rock bands slowly but surely disappeared…as did Europe.
+It’s been 11 years since Europe last played in Finland.
+It was the same venue (House of Culture), but the crowd’s size was hardly more than 250 people.
+That happened in the early nineties when grunge ruled the music markets and most hard rock bands slowly but surely disappeared, and so did Europe.
 Tonight shows that things are getting better and hard rock is doing fine again.
-Record sales have picked up, and what?s most important, people are coming to see the shows again.
+Record sales have picked up, and what’s most important, people are coming to see the shows again.

-Fortunately the next song saved the day for the most of the crowd.
-It was ?Superstitious? from their last big album in the 80?s OUT OF THIS WORLD and people started to wake from their slumber.
-Another crowd favourite ?Ready Or Not? followed before the band hit briefly back to really old stuff with ?Wings Of Tomorrow?.
-Suddenly the atmosphere changed from curious waiting to real ?concert feel?.
+Fortunately, the next song saved the day for most of the crowd.
+It was “Superstitious” from the last successful album in the 80?s OUT OF THIS WORLD, and people started to wake from their slumber.
+Another crowd favorite, “Ready Or Not,” followed before the band hit briefly back to old stuff with “Wings Of Tomorrow.”
+Suddenly the atmosphere changed from curious waiting to a real concert feel.

-Only time will tell how successful this reunion will really be, but so far everything looks good.
+Only time will tell how successful this reunion will be, but so far, everything looks good.

 Welcome back !!!

 1. Got To Have Faith

 5. Wings Of Tomorrow

 11. Girl From Lebanon

 12. Scream Of Anger